The 20 Best Major Depression Doctors Near Me in Washington, US

 Offers Telehealth

-Randall Espinoza is a Psychiatrist in Seattle, Washington.
+Randall Espinoza is a Geriatrics provider practicing medicine in Seattle, Washington.
 Dr. Espinoza is rated as an Elite provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Major Depression, Seasonal Affective Disorder (SAD), Bipolar Disorder (BPD), Deep Brain Stimulation, and Gamma Knife Radiosurgery.
-Dr. Espinoza is currently accepting new patients.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Major Depression, Seasonal Affective Disorder (SAD), Bipolar Disorder (BPD), Deep Brain Stimulation, and Gamma Knife Radiosurgery.

 Distinguished in Major Depression